Forearm Brace

 • Have diabetes or other conditions that affect nerves.

-In all these situations, there is simply more tissue or fluid inside the tunnel and not much spare space for the nerve.
+In these situations, extra tissue or fluid builds up inside the tunnel and leaves little spare space for the nerve.

 Typical features include: